Doc status: Latest (rolling). See Versions.

 - The system should persist no plaintext address server-side (logs or database).
 If stored at all, store only an opaque encrypted blob.

-Important detail: FALCON and Dilithium are signature algorithms (authenticity), not encryption.
-For key transport we need a KEM (recommended: ML-KEM/Kyber).
+Important detail: ML-DSA is a signature algorithm (authenticity/integrity), not encryption.
+For encrypting/wrapping a per-incident symmetric key we use ML-KEM.
 Payload encryption remains AES-256-GCM.

 Keys